pivotal/docs-tap/multicluster/installing-multicluster.hbs.md

 To install the Iterate profile cluster, follow the steps described in [Install the Tanzu Application Platform package and profiles](../install-online/profile.hbs.md) by using a reduced values file as shown in [Iterate profile](reference/tap-values-iterate-sample.md).

-## <a id='add-view'></a> Add Build, Run and Iterate clusters to Tanzu Application Platform GUI
+## <a id='add-view'></a> Add Build, Run and Iterate clusters to Tanzu Developer Portal

-After installing the Build, Run and Iterate clusters, follow the steps in [View resources on multiple clusters in Tanzu Application Platform GUI](../tap-gui/cluster-view-setup.md) to:
+After installing the Build, Run and Iterate clusters, follow the steps in [View resources on multiple clusters in Tanzu Developer Portal](../tap-gui/cluster-view-setup.md) to:

-1. Create the `Service Accounts` that Tanzu Application Platform GUI uses to read objects from the clusters.
+1. Create the `Service Accounts` that Tanzu Developer Portal uses to read objects from the clusters.
 1. Add a remote cluster.

 These steps create the necessary RBAC elements allowing you to pull the URL and token from the Build, Run and Iterate clusters that allows them come back and add to the View cluster's values file.